-Greetings from the Commandant of the IDF Military Colleges
+The Commandant of the IDF Military Colleges' Message

 My very dear participants of the 48th class.

-Welcome to the Israel National Defense College, we are privileged to have you.
+Welcome to the Israel National Defense College.
+We are privileged to have you.

-Before we all start leafing through the yearbook and learning about the program, the opportunities and possibilities that await us in the coming year, I would like to turn your attention to the group of people that has gathered for a year of learning and development.
+Before we all start leafing through the yearbook (handbook? איך זה נקרא?) and learning about the program, the opportunities and possibilities that await us in the coming year, I would like to turn your attention to the group of people that has gathered for a year of learning and development.
 This meeting of senior leadership, with so many years of accumulated experience from diverse and different disciplines, is one of the INDC's sources of strength.

-Some may say that this gathering would suffice to create an unprecedented platform for learning, development and individual enhancement.
+Some may say that this gathering would suffice to create an unprecedented platform for learning, development and individual advancement.
 But remember, while the lectures, lessons, structured discussions, study tours and simulations are very important, it is the personal interaction, the informal meeting during recesses, in the dining room, on a bus or an airplane - are no less important.
 Make the most of them.
 These kinds of meetings are opportunities that may never return.

 This is a year of development, of thinking and observation.
 Take full advantage of it.

-The Israel National Defense College is Israel's highest institution of learning for senior leaders.
+The Israel National Defense College is Israel's highest institution of training for senior leaders.
 It is intended to develop future leaders and "calibrate their compasses" to the national and strategic level.

-We have convened here today from Israel and abroad, military personnel and representatives from various government agencies, with the single goal of becoming more fitting for our professional journey and to ensure Israel's continued existence and prosperity.
+We have convened here today from Israel and abroad, military and security personnel, and representatives from various government agencies, with the single goal of becoming more fitting for our professional journey, and to ensure our respective nation's continued existence and prosperity.

 During the year, we will address national security issues in international and global systems.
-We will delve into the Israel we know so well, by meeting its differing economic, national leadership, society and political levels, and we will try to understand the changes of the times and their implications.
+We will delve into the Israel we know so well, by learning about its different dimensions, in economy, national defense, society, politics and diplomacy, and we will try to understand the changes of the times and their implications.

-We will research the influence of technology and digitalization and their influence on national security.
+We will research the influence of technology and digitalization, and their influence on national security.

-We will meet in our past, closely explore the present and attempt to predict the future.
+We will deepen our learning in our past, closely explore the present, and attempt to predict the future.

-We will closely examine the challenges facing national security and distance ourselves to better understand and see the broader picture.
+During the year, we will closely examine the challenges facing national security, and distance ourselves to better understand and see the broader picture.

-We will deal with theory and practice, in dreams and in the day-to-day, and we will utilize the advantages of the group, which will be divided into teams and small groups to enhance and deepen the discourse.
+We will deal with theory and practice, in dreams and in the day-to-day, utilize the advantages of the group, and divide it into teams and small groups to enhance and deepen the discourse.

-We will sharpen our ability to ask the direct questions that need asking, in order to facilitate changes in development.
+We will sharpen our ability to ask the right, exact, questions,, which facilitate changes in development.

-We will often deal with the responsibility of seniors for their own learning and develop tools to achieve this.
+We will often deal with the responsibility of seniors for their own learning, and develop tools to achieve this.

-We will try to take a birds-eye view to see the broad picture with its disciplinary depth, and learn to be "holistic" observers (the ability to a picture in its entirety).
+We will try to take a birds-eye view to prioritize seeing the broad picture over disciplinary depth, and learn to be "holistic" observers (the ability to view a picture in its entirety).

-We will file into lecture halls and classrooms, and we will experience many study tours and journeys of research and clarification.
+We will file into lecture halls and classrooms, and we will experience many study tours and journeys of research and investigation.

 Prepare yourselves, participants of the 48th class, this is a rare opportunity and the road is full of splendor.

 "You will not know rest, my brother; nor serenity or joy.
-For I have come to awaken you, to awaken you to seek: a person to ask, where are the paths of the world, where is the way?”
+For I have come to awaken you, to awaken you to seek: a person to ask, where are the paths of the world, where is the way?” חסרה לי ההתייחסות למאמר שכתב ברנר

 I firmly believe and hope this will be a significant and valuable year.
-I am happy for you!
+I am happy to have you with us!

 MG Itai Veruv